 Uruguay is one of the most European countries in South America.
-This tiny country, occasionally referred to as a low tax haven, has one of the highest costs of living and one of the high standards of living in the region.
+This tiny country, sometimes referred to as a low-tax territory, has one of the highest costs of living but also one of the highest standards of living in the region.

 The Greater Montevideo Area

-The Rio de la Plata, a broad estuary river dominates most of the southern portion of Uruguay.
+The Rio de la Plata, a broad estuary river, dominates most of the southern portion of Uruguay.
 Montevideo, the capital of Uruguay, sits near the mouth of the river.
-This cosmopolitan city offers a vibrant blend of the old and new.
+This cosmopolitan city offers an interesting blend of the old and new.

-The county´s history lives within the old city, but many high rise offices and residences occupy other neighborhoods.
-Cultured, energetic, and sometimes frenzied, Montevideo draws many expats who love city life.
+The county’s history lives within the old city, while many high-rise offices and residences occupy other neighborhoods.
+Cultured, friendly, and laidback, Montevideo draws many expats who love city life.

-When people want to escape the pace of the city, they head to the Rambla, where they jog, skate, stroll through the park, and walk their dogs.
+When people want to escape the city, they head to the Rambla, where locals jog, skate, stroll through the park, and walk their dogs.

-San Jose and Colonia, Uruguay´s agricultural and dairy farming departments, stretch along the western shores of the Rio del Plata.
-The Swiss were the first settlers in the department of Colonia, which might explain why the region is known for its dairy farming.
+San Jose and Colonia, Uruguay’s agricultural and home of dairy farming, stretch along the western shores of the Rio del Plata.
+The Swiss were the first settlers in Colonia, which might explain why the region is famous for its dairy farming.

 Uruguay’s beach resort towns, called balnearios, attract a different type of expat.
 Some are expat retirees, while others are investing in Uruguayan real estate, which they rent out over the colder summer months.

-A third type, the digital nomad, can work anywhere in the world, but simply chooses the beach environment.
+A third type, the digital nomad, often chooses this beach environment.
 For the most part, coastal Uruguay has fewer crime issues than the beach areas in other Latin American countries.

-Uruguay´s personal freedom philosophy makes Atlantida an architecturally intriguing destination.
+Uruguay’s philosophy of personal freedom makes Atlantida an architecturally intriguing destination.
 Homes with thatched roofs sit next to Art Deco-inspired and traditional South American “casitas.”
-Only two high rise buildings occupy the entire town.
+Just two high-rise buildings occupy the entire town.

-Atlantida also has some quirky attractions, such as the former love-nest for Chilean poet Pablo Neruda and his mistress, a house in the shape of an eagle, a building shaped like a cruise ship, and a tiny, intimate zoo, which does not charge admission.
+Atlantida also has some quirky attractions, such as the former love nest for Chilean poet Pablo Neruda and his mistress and a house in the shape of an eagle.

-During the Uruguayan summer, Atlantida has a small carnival, complete with a Ferris wheel, a mini roller coaster and a local crafts fair.
-The town has a movie house and a theater, which produces plays, and hosts twice-weekly coffee houses and occasional tango nights.
+During the Uruguayan summer, Atlantida has a small carnival with a Ferris wheel, a mini roller coaster, and a local crafts fair.
+The town has a movie house and a theater.

-Uruguayans also have a strange fascination with US oldies music.
-As such, in August, many locations host an official Oldies Night.
+Uruguayans also have a fascination with US oldies music, and in August each year, many locations host an official Nostalgia Night.
 This all-night party takes the chill out of the Uruguayan winters.

-Atlantida´s unpretentious ambiance does not draw celebrities, but locals would not have it any other way.
-As such, properties are far less expensive than what you would find in other coastal Uruguay towns.
+Properties in Atlantida are far less expensive than what you would find in other coastal Uruguay towns.

-It´s possible to rent a small house near the beach for $500 a month.
-Spanish Uruguay, the local language school, can help you find temporary residences, especially in the off-season.
+Renting a small house near the beach for between $500-$900 per month is possible.
+You will need to speak with locals to help you find temporary residences, especially in the off-season.

-Atlantida has a small but growing expat community, which puts out a newsletter, has two monthly meetings, and sponsors a variety of monthly events.
-Most of the US and Canadian expats here are between the ages of 45 and 80.
+Atlantida has a small but growing expat community, mostly from the US, and Canadian expats here are between the ages of 45 and 80.

 Heading east from Atlantida, you reach the town of Piriapolis.
-Founded in 1893, it was Uruguay´s first beach resort town.
-A sizable international expat community, who meets every month, calls Piriapolis home.
+Founded in 1893, it was Uruguay’s first beach resort town.
+A sizable international expat community meets every month and calls Piriapolis home.

-Piriapolis is more expensive than Atlantida, less expensive than Punta del Este, and one of the only places in Uruguay that has big hills, which can almost be considered mountains.
+Piriapolis is more expensive than Atlantida, less expensive than Punta del Este, and one of the only places in Uruguay with big hills that can almost be considered mountains.

 Piriapolis has an intriguing history.
 A mystic named Don Francisco Piria designed the layout of the town in accordance with the principles of Alchemy and Kabbalah.
 Even if you do not decide to live here, Piriapolis is worth a visit.